ahmedkaludi/accelerated-mobile-pages/README.md

 * Fixed: Author name only showing for the first post on homepage #5099
 * Fixed: Youtube videos does not appear on the AMP page with the Video Yoast plugin
 * Fixed: The parent tag of tag ‘picture’ must be noscript validation error #5097

-= 1.0.77.14 (20th July 2021) =
-* Fixed: AMP page not showing with query string from 1.0.66 version #5096
-* Fixed: Related posts title and excerpt not appearing properly #5095
-* Fixed: Debug warnigs with WP Foro plugin #5094

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)